clojurewerkz/elastisch.docs/articles/getting_started.md

 ## What version of Elastisch does this guide cover?

-This guide covers Elastisch 1.0 preview releases.
+This guide covers Elastisch 1.0 releases starting with RC2.